sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Set space between lines
+Short desc    : Set space between lines
 URL          : http://tug.org/texlive/
-Лицензия     : Copyright only
+License      : Copyright only
-Описание     : Provides support for setting the spacing between lines in a
+Descript     : Provides support for setting the spacing between lines in a
              : document.
 Package options include singlespacing,
              : onehalfspacing, and doublespacing.
 Alternatively the spacing
              : can be changed as required with the \singlespacing,